flyisland/solconfig/README.md

 Export the whole configuration of objects into a single JSON
       <resourceType>     Type of the exported object [cluster, vpn]
       <objectNames>...
 One or more object names, , "*" means all
-  -O, ---opaque-password=<opaquePassword>
+  -D, --keep-default     Whether to Keep attributes with a default value -O, ---opaque-password=<opaquePassword>
                          The opaquePassword for receiving and updating opaque properties like the password of Client Usernames